What is faceting|The difference between Edo faceting, Satsuma faceting, and Otaru faceting and its charm

 design

 Edo faceting has a variety of patterns, each with its own meaning.
 Typical patterns include the igoko motif, kikutsugi motif, hexagonal kagome motif, octagonal kagome motif, chrysanthemum motif, hemp leaf motif, bamboo leaf motif, arrowhead motif, cloisonne motif, and tortoiseshell motif.
-These patterns have good luck and traditional meanings and are popular as gifts.
+These patterns are,Auspiciousness and traditional significanceand are popular as gifts.

 Satsuma cut glass (type of faceted glass)